shibdasroy/GetData_PeerAssessment/CodeBook.md

 		    [-1,1]	.Angle between the Z-axis and the gravity mean vector (rad)

-"subject"				1-2	factor
+subject					1-2	factor

 		  Subject Identifier

 		    1...30	.Identifier for the subject of the experimental observation

-"activity"				6-18	factor
+activity				6-18	factor

 		  Activity Name